 - Do not fly in severe weather conditions such as strong winds, snow, rain, heavy fog, dust storms, extreme cold, or extreme heat.
-The aircraft has a maximum wind resistance of 12 meters per second during take-off and landing. - Make sure that the aircraft takes off from and lands on open, unblocked, and flat ground, away from crowds, nearby buildings, trees, etc., and within a visual line of sight for flight safety, so as to ensure flight safety. - Due to insufficient lighting conditions, no GNSS signal, and narrow space, some functions of the aircraft may be limited.
+The maximum wind speed resistance is 12 m/s. - Make sure that the aircraft takes off from and lands on open, unblocked, and flat ground, away from crowds, nearby buildings, trees, etc., and within a visual line of sight for flight safety, so as to ensure flight safety. - Due to insufficient lighting conditions, no GNSS signal, and narrow space, some functions of the aircraft may be limited.
 Always pay attention to the surrounding environment of the aircraft and maintain control of the aircraft at all times. - When flying at night, turn on the strobe and make sure that the Aux Light is enabled during landing for flight safety. - Do not take off from or land on moving surfaces such as moving vehicles or boats. - Do not take off from or land on sandy surfaces to prevent sand particles from affecting the motor service life. - The performance of the aircraft is subject to ambient temperature and air density.
-Please use the aircraft within the temperature range of -20°C to +50°C and fly the aircraft in regions at an altitude below 4000 meters (with ABX40 smart battery) or 3000 meters (with ABX41 smart battery). - When using the aircraft in post-disaster scenarios such as fires, explosions, lightning, storms, tornadoes, heavy rain, floods, earthquakes, and dust storms, pay special attention to the safety of take-off and landing points and changes in the surrounding environment and prioritize personal safety. - Keep the aircraft away from steel structures, iron ore mines, etc., to avoid interfering with the compass of the aircraft.
+Please use the aircraft within the temperature range of -20°C to +50°C (without load) or -20°C to +40°C (full load) and fly the aircraft in regions at an altitude below 4000 meters (with ABX40 smart battery) or 3000 meters (with ABX41 smart battery). - When using the aircraft in post-disaster scenarios such as fires, explosions, lightning, storms, tornadoes, heavy rain, floods, earthquakes, and dust storms, pay special attention to the safety of take-off and landing points and changes in the surrounding environment and prioritize personal safety. - Keep the aircraft away from steel structures, iron ore mines, etc., to avoid interfering with the compass of the aircraft.